AnthillTech/channel-messages-spec/spec/Controlled_devices/thermostat.md

-#Set temperature service
+#Thermostat service

-**Service URI prefix:**    `org.fi24.setTemperature`
+**Service URI prefix:**    `org.fi24.thermostat`

-This service is implemented by devices that allow the user to specify the set point temperature (e.g. device like thermostats)
+This service is implemented by devices that allow the user to specify the set-point temperature (e.g. device like thermostats)

 *service definition ver 0.1*
 *status: candidate*